amatho/mupen64plus-input-gca/README.md

     * This controls how far the triggers need to be pressed before an input is registered.
 * The controller mapping between the GameCube controller and the N64 buttons.

-The default controller mapping is what you would expect, except for
+The default controller mapping is what you would expect, except for:

 * Y is C-button left
 * X is C-button right